gdams/adoptium/content/blog/eclipse-temurin-8u362-11018-1706-and-1902-available/index.md

 ### Temurin 17 support for AIX

 Up until now, Adoptium has not released a version of Eclipse Temurin 17 for AIX.
-As of Temurin 17.0.16 AIX is now fully supported.
-Please seee [Supported Platforms](https://adoptium.net/supported-platforms/) for specific details.
+As of Temurin 17.0.16, AIX is now fully supported.
+Please see [Supported Platforms](https://adoptium.net/supported-platforms/) for specific details.